ekmartinez/Linux_Notes/Installation/Gentoo_Linux/README.md

 emerge --ask sys-kernel/gentoo-sources
 ```

-As in the easy method, create a symbolic link to `/usr/src/linux` by usinng the eselect's kernel module:
+As in the easy method, create a symbolic link to `/usr/src/linux` by using the eselect's kernel module:

 ```bash
 eselect kernel list